-I found this a good, decent thriller.
+I found this being a good, decent thriller.
 Unfortunately, the ending just didn't do it for me, it fell a little short and that diminished the pleasure I had reading it.
 The author does a wonderful job converging the destinies of Rachel, Megan, and Anna telling the story through their voices.
 The main character, Rachel, is a divorced alcoholic who wastes her time daydreaming about the lives of strangers while in denial of what a mess her own life has become.
 I admit that Rachel’s drinking problem was bothering at moments, even though this was understandable.
 Because she is often drunk, nothing she says or recalls is trustworthy.
-Who would have thought that so much can take place by starting of observing the houses Rachel sees while traveling by train?
+Who would have thought that so much can take place only by observing the houses while traveling by train?
+But, Rachel saw a lot.

 Reader type: Thriller/mystery/suspense, not pretentious fans, prepared for a quick and easy read, but certainly above 18 as there are some gruesome violence and heavy drinking.